tosin1691/Console-Finances/README.md

 ## JavaScript

-I used provided financial records stored in an Array to calculate:
+I used the provided financial records stored in an Array to calculate:

 1) The total number of months included in the dataset
 2) The net total amount of Profit/Losses over the entire period